NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/inst/contribute.md

   - `devtools::load_all()`
 are running without a problem.
 We can start conducting research.
 All `.R` and `.Rmd` files go into the `rscript` folder.
 After implementing all functions and getting a feeling that the function can be used in multiple places or by other users, you can add more functions under `R` folder.
 Please consider adding unit tests for those functions or at least add them to TODO list.

+Before doing any analyses, remove the `external_[number]` folders in the `study_data/private` and the `study_data/public` folders.
+You may get warnings otherwis.
+[TODO: write a code to do this internally.
+Make sure that recursive soft link does not cause problem at the target.]

 We call each scientific task a sub-project.
 A sub-project can be any number of steps that takes some input values and data and provide some outputs.
 Each sub-project, which is either `.R` or `.Rmd` files, has the following structure (all in the same file).
 [TODO: the `.Rmd` files have not been tested yet.]

 ### Objective of sub-project